 Every Friday Popi and I speak on the phone.
 This has been a tradition for about seven years now and is one of the highlights of my week.
-We talk about all sorts of things—food, the latest news and politics from the Jewish world, stocks—but for the most part we discuss the NBA.
+We talk about all sorts of things—food and Dr. Browns soda, the latest scandal involving a Rabbi, how Pepsi’s stock is doing—but for the most part we discuss the NBA.

 Today these weekly conversations are different.
 Very different.
-There are few things that I enjoy as much, and even fewer that I cherish more.
-When I first started calling him back when I was living in Israel, I thought I was doing Popi a favor; I now feel as if he’s doing one for me.
+There are few things I enjoy more.
+When I first started with this tradition I thought I was doing Popi a favor; now I feel as if he’s doing one for me.

 On Fridays I allot an hour to speak to him.
 I no longer iron during the calls.
-Sometimes the conversations don’t go that long; it seems like the list of Popi’s body parts that are properly working is shorter than that of those not properly working and so there are times when he just doesn’t feel very well, or energetic.
-But “I’m not complaining, I’m not complaining” he likes to say, and repeat again and again, and when the Heat wins that statement rings even more true.
+Sometimes the conversations don’t go that long; it seems like the list of Popi’s body parts that are properly working is shorter than that of those not and so there are times when he just doesn’t feel very well, or energetic.
+But “I’m not complaining, I’m not complaining” he likes to say, and repeat, again and again.
+When the Heat wins that statement rings even more true.

 * * *